 Discussant: Beaumont Schoeman (University of Hamburg)

-Evidence on how support for climate policies is directly tied to their perceived burden remains scarce.
-This paper employs a survey-based randomized experiment to examine how homeowners perceive the energy efficiency of their homes and how misperceptions affect their attitudes towards ambitious climate policies.
-Homeowners with less efficient properties tend to overestimate their relative energy efficiency, while those with more efficient homes often underestimate their standing.
-Learning that a home’s energy performance is worse than expected significantly reduces support for a proposed retrofitting mandate but not for carbon pricing.
-When we vary the precise scope of the mandate, we observe that homeowners reduce their policy support in response to perceived coverage.
-By investigating the interplay between subjective standing and attitudes towards climate policy reforms, this research sheds light on a critical barrier to public acceptance and effective policy design.
+homeowners hold systematic and consequential biases regarding the relative energy performance of their dwellings.
+Homeowners with less efficient properties tend to overestimate their relative energy performance, while those with more efficient homes often underestimate their performance.
+Learning that a home’s energy performance is worse than expected significantly reduces support for a proposed performance regulation but not for carbon pricing.
+It also results in intentions to install new heating equipment.
+When we vary the precise scope of the regulation, we observe that homeowners reduce their policy support in response to perceived coverage.

 Pigovian Transport Pricing in Practice